 1 whole star anise

-1 teaspoon vanilla sugar (optional)
+1/2 teaspoon vanilla paste or extract (optional)

 zest from half a lemon